 What to expect

 The main therapeutic approaches I use in my practice are Acceptance and Commitment Therapy (ACT) and Mindful Self-Compassion.
-ACT teaches you skills to help ‘unhook’ yourself from difficult thoughts and feelings so that they do not have as much impact and influence over your behaviour.
+ACT teaches you skills to better handle difficult thoughts and feelings so that they do not have as much impact and influence over your behaviour.
 ACT has received empirical support for the treatment of depression, anxiety, and stress.